CameronHN/1neb-internship-poe/README.md

 ## Overview

-**Ostentans** (Latin for showing off) is a **resume management system** built with .NET Core and Entity Framework, designed to create, manage, and generate professional resumes.
+**Ostentans** (Latin for "showing off") is a **resume management system** built with .NET Core and Entity Framework, designed to create, manage, and generate professional resumes.

 ## Purpose